Training Courses

 All applicants should download and complete the application form and submit it with all mandatory documentation in English to applications.biolac@unu.edu

-Please refrain from submitting any application not related to biotechnology or incomplete.
+Please refrain from submitting any application that is not related to biotechnology or is incomplete.
 Contact the Programme only to submit your proposal or request specific clarifications.
 The rules will not change to meet individual demands, nor will third parties be invited or allowed to influence the outcome of the selection process.

 The email containing your proposal must have the following format (no hard copies are required):